BonnyCI/bonnyci.org/lore/developers/README.md

 ## IRC

-For discussions about BonnyCI, join us on [freenode](https://freenode.net) #BonnyCi!
+For discussions about BonnyCI, join us on [freenode](https://freenode.net) #BonnyCI!

+## Mailing List

+The mailing list can be subscribed to [here](http://list.bonnyci.org/mailman/listinfo/bonnyci_list.bonnyci.org)